Roguelike deck-building game: Gameplay aspects

 collectible card games.
 Enemies typically follow more straightforward combat, attacking, defending, or applying buffs and debuffs to themselves or the player.
 Many games in this genre utilize permadeath, another roguelike feature; should the player's character lose all their health, the character is dead and the player must start anew with the original starting deck for the character.
 Often, these games include metagame aspects, with players unlocking the potential for new cards to be obtained with each runthrough, or gaining a small bonus perk on starting a new runthrough.
 Such turn-based combat is not always an element: Hand of Fate and its sequel use the player's card deck for randomizing the layout of the dungeon, equipment, enemies, and rewards, but combat is played out through a real-time action game.

 Encounters in these roguelike deck-building games are typically randomized, following roguelike producedural generation rules to make fair but different pathways through the game.
 Players are often given choices of which encounters, with more dangerous encounters offering greater rewards.
 There is often a final boss character and several mini-boss characters the player must fight through to successfully complete a runthrough.
 Because of the roguelike nature with numerous systems affected by the random nature, most roguelike deck-building games require intensive playtesting to make sure the game is properly balanced.

 The randomness of cards which are available to the player force them to develop strategies on the fly as they progress further in the game.
 A player can improve themselves in a roguelike deckbuilder by learning from their past mistakes and finding new combinations of cards and effects that can help them succeed.
 A further aspect of roguelike deck-builders is balancing the size of one's deck, passing up rewards or using removal tools to keep the deck lean and its outcomes more predictable.

+Within these deckbuilders, a common gameplay theme derives from Luck be a Landlord and Balatro.
+In these games, the player must work their way through multiple rounds where in each round they must earn a number of points, which increases each round, based on the collection that they have been building up from earlier rounds.
+Players tune their collection through various means to maximize the synergy to earn points as to reach the increasing score demand.
+For example, in Luck be a Landlord, players collect symbols that are used to randomly populate the slot machine, some that directly score points while others increase their score based on the presence of other symbols on the board.
+In Balatro, players work with a normal playing card deck to make the best scoring poker hands to beat ever-increasing antes, with the ability to use specialized joker cards to modify their scoring and other mechanics to shape the cards in their deck to create synergies with the jokers.